o3de/o3de.org/content/docs/userguide/codegen/pycharm.md

 ---
-description: ' Learn how to setup PyCharm for Waf debugging for use with &ALYlong;''s AZ Code Generator. '
+description: ' Learn how to setup PyCharm for Waf debugging for use with Amazon Lumberyard''s AZ Code Generator. '
 title: 'Setting Up PyCharm for Debugging Waf '
 ---